Moomoo stock trading review

 Pricing and fees

-Moomoo’s trading fees are as competitive as they come.
-While it doesn’t offer mutual funds, bonds, crypto or forex, the securities it has on deck are commission-free.
+Trading fees for stocks on Moomoo are as competitive as they come.
+While it doesn’t offer mutual funds, bonds, crypto or forex, stocks on the New York Stock Exchange (NYSE) and Nasdaq are commission-free.
 Its platform and research are available without a fee, and you don’t need to worry about account minimums.

 It also offers access to Hong Kong and China A-shares with reasonably priced regulatory fees that shake out to about $2 to $3 per order.
 To access these shares, you must apply for separate Hong Kong and China A-share accounts, and there’s no minimum deposit requirement for either account.
 If you already hold a US Moomoo account, the approval process typically only takes a few minutes.

 Once you hold a Hong Kong or China A-shares account, you can purchase stocks from the Hong Kong, Shanghai and Shenzhen exchanges using US dollars by converting funds directly through your Moomoo account, up to a maximum of $2,500 daily.